-Using recycling stations gives material another life, separate from the landfill.
+Proper sorting at recycling stations gives material another life, separate from the landfill.
 Using reusable foodwares and travel mugs reduces waste at the source.

 Avoid the Landfill

-Did you know that UBC Okanagan campus’ 2020 waste diversion rate was 57%?
-This means that over half of the 1.13M tonnes of overall waste generated by the campus in the last year was sent to a recycling facility instead of to the landfill.
+Did you know that UBC Okanagan campus’ 2022 waste diversion rate was 35%?
+This means that only a third of overall waste generated by the campus in the last year was sent to a recycling or composting facility instead of to the landfill.

-A thorough one-day inspection of the campus’ waste habits, undertaken during the 2018 Bi-Annual Waste Audit, identified that 81% of the audited waste generated by the campus was not ‘true’ waste and contained recyclable, refundable and compostable materials.
-All this material ends up in the landfill where the risk of soil, water and air pollution increases and the greenhouse gas methane (CH4) is created, which is twenty times worse than carbon dioxide (CO2).
+A thorough one-day inspection of the campus’ waste habits, undertaken during the 2022 Bi-Annual Waste Audit, identified that 88% of the audited waste generated by the campus was not ‘true’ waste and contained recyclable, refundable and compostable materials.
+All this material ends up in the landfill where the risk of soil, water and air pollution increases, and the greenhouse gas methane (CH4) is created, which is twenty times worse than carbon dioxide (CO2).